imec-idlab/libschc/README.md

 This repository contains both the compression as well as the fragmentation mechanism.
 For further information related to SCHC, see <https://datatracker.ietf.org/doc/draft-ietf-lpwan-ipv6-static-context-hc/>.

-See the [docs](/docs) for more information on the implemenation and configuration.
+See the [docs](/docs) and [our evaluation paper](http://hdl.handle.net/1854/LU-8613162) for more information on the implemenation and configuration.

 ### ACKNOWLEDGEMENT